bleskomat/bleskomat-diy/README.md

 Step-by-step build process for the hardware device.

+### Prepare the breadboards

+One breadboard is not large enough to accommodate all the pins of the ESP32 devkit due to the width of the devkit.
+This is why we recommend to connect two breadboards together.

+Remove one of the power rails from one of the breadboards.
+Use the notches on the sides of the breadboards to connect them together length-wise.

+Insert the ESP32 devkit into the pin holes of the new, combined breadboard.

+Familiarize yourself with the ESP32 devkit's pinout reference below.

+#### ESP32 devkit pinout

+![](docs/ESP32-devkit-v1-board-pinout-36-gpio-pins.jpg)

 ### Wiring the Power Supply

 The first step to building the device is wiring the power supply.
 If already plugged in, __unplug__ the 12V DC power supply now.
-Use scissors to cut the end off the power supply so that you can freely access the two wires within.

-It is important to test the wires to know for certain which is the ground.
-Use a [multimeter](https://duckduckgo.com/?q=multimeter&t=canonical&iar=images&iax=images&ia=images) to measure the voltage of the power supply:
+Connect the DC 5.5/2.1 end of the power supply to the DIP adapter.
+The positive (+) pins should be the power pins and the negative (-) pins should be the ground.
+You can use your multimeter to check in case you want to be extra safe:
 * Plug-in the power supply to electricity
-* Turn on your multimeter and set it to measure voltage in the appropriate range
+* Turn on your multimeter and set it to measure voltage in the appropriate range (probably 20V)
-* Touch the __red__ lead of your multimeter to one of the wires
+* Touch the __red__ lead of your multimeter to one of the positive pins
-* Touch the __black__ lead of your multimeter to the other wire
+* Touch the __black__ lead of your multimeter to one of the negative pins
 * If you see a negative voltage reading, swap the leads between the two wires
-* The wire touched by the __black__ lead is the ground ("GND")
+* The pin touched by the __black__ lead is the ground ("GND")
-* The wire touched by the __red__ lead is the hot wire ("DC12V")
+* The pin touched by the __red__ lead is the hot wire ("DC12V")
 * Unplug the power supply again

+Use a pair of M-F connecting cables to connect the DC 5.5/2.1 DIP adapter to one of the breadboard's power rails.
+Negative to negative, positive to positive.
+This rail will be your 12V DC power (positive) and the common ground (negative).

+#### Optionally power the ESP32 devkit via 5V pin

+If you'd like to make your Bleskomat build a little bit more portable, you can power the ESP32 devkit via its 5V pin.
+To do this you will need the XL4005 (or equivalent) step-down converter and the USB (F) adapter.
+Note that powering the ESP32 devkit via its micro USB port requires a regulated voltage of approximately 5V.

-Note that powering the ESP32 via its micro USB port requires a regulated voltage of approximately 5V.
-The suggested step-down converter is the [XL4005](https://duckduckgo.com/?q=xl4005&t=canonical&iax=images&ia=images).
-It does a good job of keeping a steady voltage and doesn't generate much heat.
-It's possible to instead use a USB car charger in case you have an extra one lying around.
+It's also possible to use a USB car charger in case you have an extra one lying around.

-Once you've connected the step-down converter to the power supply, use your multimeter to measure the voltage at the out pins.
-Use a small screwdriver to turn the screw on the little blue box.
+Connect the step-down converter's input pins to the 12V DC power rail and common ground using (M-F) connecting cables.
+Use a multimeter to measure the voltage at the out pins.
+In the case of the XL4005, use a small screwdriver to turn the screw on the little blue box.
 Turning the screw counter clockwise should lower the voltage, turning it the opposite direction should increase the voltage.
 Once you have the voltage set to 5V, connect the out pins to the center power rails of the breadboard.

-Connect the the USB (F) adapter to the out pins

-Use a standard USB to micro USB cable to connect the ESP32.

-#### ESP32: Common Ground
+This will be your 5V DC power rail.

+Use a soldering iron to solder four 2.54 mm pins to the USB (F) DIP adapter.
+Insert the pins directly into the breadboard wherever you have space available.
+Using (M-M) connecting cables, connect the negative and positive pins of the USB (F) DIP adapter to the 5V DC power rail.

-Do not forget to connect the ESP32 to the common ground.
-Without this connection, the ESP32 will not be able to receive a clean signal from the coin acceptor when the ESP32 is connected to your computer via USB.
+Connect the negative pin of the 5V DC power rail to the negative of the 12V DC power rail to ensure that they share a common ground.
+This is important because without a common ground shared between the coin acceptor and ESP32 devkit, the ESP32 will not receive a clean signal from the coin acceptor.

-#### ESP32: Power Options Warning
+Use a standard USB to micro USB cable to connect the USB (F) DIP adapter to the ESP32 devkit.

 There are other options when powering the ESP32 - e.g via the 3.3V pin or the 5V/VIN pin.
 You should __never__ power the ESP32 via more than one of these options at the same time.
 For example, do not power the ESP32 via its 3.3V pin while also connecting the ESP32 via USB to your computer.
 This can damage the ESP32 and possibly also your computer.

-### ESP32 devkit pinout

-![](docs/ESP32-devkit-v1-board-pinout-36-gpio-pins.jpg)

 ### Wiring the TFT Display

-Have a look at the [wiring diagram](#wiring-diagram) above or the table of cable mappings below:
+Insert the pins of the TFT display module into the breadboard where you have space available.
+Use the table below to connect the ESP32 devkit to the TFT display module.

 |  ESP32       | TFT        |
 |--------------|------------|